 - studying full-time

 - starting or completing your final year in any Bachelor of Nursing course in Semester 2, 2020.

 You can be studying any single nursing bachelor degree or a double degree that includes nursing.

 You need to:

-- complete the application form, including the written tasks
+- complete the application form and two written tasks

 Email your application and attachments to Wendy Raitelli with the subject line: 'Joan Penridge Commemorative Award application'.

 What happens next?

 We expect to interview shortlisted applicants in the week commencing 18 November 2019.